 3. Buy-And-Hold Investing Beats Trying To Time The Market

 It’s not the most sophisticated strategy to buy a stock and hold onto it for years or even decades.
 But research shows it’s one of the best ways to make money over the long run.
 An Oppenheimer study found the S&P 500 has never suffered a loss over any 20-year period going all the way back to 1950.
-This suggests that investing for the long-haul can be a low risk strategy.
+This suggests that investing for the long haul can be a low-risk strategy.

 On the flipside, Oppenheimer’s study showed the risks of short-term investing.
 The S&P 500 lost money a whopping 16 times in a one-year period since 1950.
-Further backing that sentiment, research from Morningstar found that investors who didn’t have their money invested in the stock market for the 30 biggest rally days from January 1980 through May 2016 would have made only one-fifth as much money as long-term investors that kept their money in the market the entire time.
+Further backing that sentiment, research from Morningstar found that investors who didn’t have their money invested in the stock market for the 30 biggest rally days from January 1980 through May 2016 would have made only one-fifth as much money as long-term investors who kept their money in the market the entire time.